-There is no better time to experience the South of France than in the office season– either just before the summertime, when sleepy French villages are starting to stretch their legs after a winter of hibernation, welcoming the early bird travellers, or, in the Autumn, when the crowds have gone back to the cities and the region holds onto that summer heat for a few extra weeks.
+There is no better time to experience the South of France than in the off season– either just before the summertime, when sleepy French villages are starting to stretch their legs after a winter of hibernation, welcoming the early bird travellers, or, in the Autumn, when the crowds have gone back to the cities and the region holds onto that summer heat for a few extra weeks.
 But even in the height of summer, when the Côte d’Azur is over-run and the beach parking lots are full, make a U-turn and head for the hills, direction: Bormes-les-Mimosas.

 One of the most florally decorated towns of France, Bormes won the Gold Medal awarded by the Entente Florale in 2003, and until 2013, it was the commune that welcomed the French President on holiday every summer.
 The Fort de Brégançon, located on a small nearby peninsula in the old fishing hamlet of Cabasson used to be the official summer residence of the presidents of France.